sirinath/rfc/42/README.md

 ---
-domain: rfc.zeromq.org
+domain:
-shortname: 42/C4
+shortname:
 name: Collective Code Construction Contract
 status: stable
-editor: Pieter Hintjens <ph@imatix.com>
+editor: Pieter Hintjens <ph@imatix.com>, Suminda Sirinath Salpitikorala Dharmasena <sirinath1978m@gmail.com>
 ---

 The Collective Code Construction Contract (C4) is an evolution of the github.com [Fork + Pull Model](http://help.github.com/send-pull-requests/), aimed at providing an optimal collaboration model for free software projects.
 This is revision 2 of the C4 specification and deprecates RFC 22.

 ## License

-Copyright (c) 2009-2016 Pieter Hintjens.
+Copyright (c) 2009-2016 Pieter Hintjens,
+Copyright (c) 2016 Suminda Sirinath Salpitikorala Dharmasena.

 This Specification is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.